Sabicool/Medicine/01 Disciplines/Respiratory/Conditions/Pneumothorax.md

 ---
-date: 2025-01-01
+date: 2025-11-05
 ---
+# Definitions
+- Primary spontaneous pneumothorax is pneumothorax occurring when there is no known underlying pathology, and no precipitant such as trauma or surgery
+- Secondary spontaneous pneumothorax is pneumothorax occurring as a complication of underlying lung disease
 # History
-- Chest pain is sudden and pleuritic
+- Chest pain is sudden, described as stabbing, radiating to ipsilateral shoulder and pleuritic
+- Sudden onset shortness of breath
+- Anxiety, cough and vague chest symptoms
 # Examination
-- Involved haemothorax is hyperexpanded, hyperresonant and has ↓ breath sounds and air entry
+- Involved hemithorax is hyperexpanded, hyperresonant and has ↓ breath sounds and air entry
+- The affected side may have
+	- Decreased lung expansion
+	- Decreased or absent breath sounds
+	- Hyper-resonance on percussion
 # Investigations
 ## Imaging
+- Bedside ultrasound[^1]
+	-
 - **Inspiratory** CXR (standard CXR) but can request expiratory CXR if in doubt
 	- Shows collapsed lung with visible pleural edge and air in the pleural cavity
 	- Assess size: